STAC: Plug-and-Play Spatio-Temporal Aware Cache Compression for Streaming 3D Reconstruction: Method

 To improve GPU utilization and reconstruction accuracy during streaming inference, we adopt a \emph{chunk-based multi-frame optimization} strategy.
 Rather than processing frames strictly one by one, we group a small set of consecutive available frames into temporal chunks and process them jointly.
 This procedure is \emph{chunk-causal}: at time step $t$, each chunk is constructed using only frames available up to $t$ (i.e., no frames with index $>t$ are used).
 Within a chunk, attention is computed {bidirectionally} across frames, enabling limited intra-chunk information exchange to enhance local geometric consistency, while the chunk boundary maintains the streaming constraint.
 In practice, chunk-level execution amortizes kernel-launch overhead and data transfers, thereby substantially improving GPU efficiency compared to frame-by-frame processing.

-For memory efficiency, we voxelize cached tokens and map 3D voxel coordinates to contiguous memory indices using Morton codes~\cite{morton1966computer, connor2010fast} to preserve spatial locality.
-We also batch token selection, merging, and retrieval across layers after the forward pass to reduce KV cache overhead.
+For memory efficiency, we voxelize cached tokens and map 3D voxel coordinates to locality-preserving indices via Morton codes~\cite{morton1966computer, connor2010fast}.
+We further batch token selection, merging, and retrieval across layers after the forward pass to reduce KV cache overhead.